iamlos/curation-of-web-knowledge/README.md

 ##### 1) [CSS Tricks: Truncation, Pseudo Classes & Elements](./episodes/1.md)
 ##### 2) [SEO Basics: HTML Meta Elements](./episodes/2.md)

-# Sites to keep an eye on
+You may also want to subscribe to, or keep an eye on these technology blogs/directories/respositories:
 ##### [Sites-to-Read List](./resources/sites-to-read.md)